arunrajansharma/SILC-Code/README.md

 -> Build a compiler for the extended SIL

 This is solely for experimental purposes.

-For the original syntax of SIL visit : http://athena.nitc.ac.in/~kmurali/Compiler/sil.html and or more information, feel free to contact any of the authors.
+For the original syntax of SIL visit : http://athena.nitc.ac.in/~kmurali/Compiler/sil.html and for more information, feel free to contact any of the authors.